+Mr. Brumbaugh

+Dr. Whitfield

-Mr. Sanders Mr. Brumbaugh Dr. Whitfield Mr. Hall
+Mr. Hall

+Mr. Hurt

-1. ELEMENTARY ECONOMICS.-A brief historical and descriptive study of our present economic organization with some discussion of problems involved.
+1. Elementary Economics.-A brief historical and descriptive study of our present economic organization with some discussion of problems involved.
 Required of Freshmen.

-2. AN INTRODUCTION TO THE STUDY OF SOCIETY.-A brief study of the background of and the factors in social life; society and its institutions.
+2. An Introduction to the Study of Society.-A brief study of the background of and the factors in social life; society and its institutions.
 Required of Freshmen.

-3. PRINCIPLES OF SOCIOLOGY.-A course in the study of social development, social origins, social progress, and social problems.
+3. Principles of Sociology.-A course in the study of social development, social origins, social progress, and social problems.
 Elective for Sophomores.

-4. RURAL SOCIOLOGY.-A study of the facts and problems of rural life.
+4. Rural Sociology.-A study of the facts and problems of rural life.
 Special attention is given to the rural school, church, and home.
 Elective for Sophomores.

-5. PRINCIPLES OF ECONOMICS.-A simple elementary exposition of the facts and principles of economics, in which attention is given to the economic organization, the laws of price and money, banking and exchange.
-Elective for Juniors.
+5-6.
+PRINCIPLES AND PROBLEMS OF ECONOMICS.-A study of the principles of our economic organization and their application to the economic problems of the day.
+Elective for Sophomores.